luciano-nascimento/grpc-go-lab/README.md

-# grpc-go-lab
+# Objective
-grpc study purpose
+The goal is create a client/server grpc communication with study purpose

+# How to run ?
+Just run server before then client using go run cmd/server/server.go or go run cmd/client/client.go

-# steps to create this project
+# Commands/configs used during this project developing
 - don't forget about env vars:
     - export GOPATH=/home/<user folder>/go
     - export GOBIN=$GOPATH/bin